The Soldier's Details

 Gough with the others was sent to work at Omuta, from where he was recovered at the end of the war.

-Tommy Gough was born Nov 1922 at Leederville to James Harold ‘Jim’ and Jessie Sarah Gough (nee Roberts).
+Tommy Gough was born Nov 1922 at Leederville to James Harold ‘Jim’ and Jessie Sarah Gough (nee Roberts), named after his grandfather Thomas ‘Tom’ who died in 1920.

 In 1924 Jim Gough died aged 25 years leaving his 2 year old son and a young widowed wife.